ridhidhingra/Pizza-Order-Revenue-Analysis/README.md

 This project demonstrates strong SQL fundamentals and analytical thinking by solving real-world business questions.
 It is ideal for showcasing SQL skills in a data analyst portfolio.

-🚀 Conclusion

-This project demonstrates strong SQL fundamentals and analytical thinking by solving real-world business questions.
-It is ideal for showcasing SQL skills in a data analyst portfolio.